 Federal Direct Stafford Student Loan -Subsidized

 The Federal Direct Subsidized Stafford Student Loan is a low-interest, need-based loan made to the student and guaranteed by the U.S. Department of Education.
 The annual interest rate is determined by Congress.
-The student-borrower must begin repayment within six months after leaving school or after falling below six credit hours of enrollment status.
-A minimum enrollment of and attendance in six credit hours throughout the loan period is required.
+The student-borrower must begin repayment within six months after leaving school or after falling below 6 credit hours of enrollment status.
+A minimum enrollment of and attendance in 6 credit hours throughout the loan period is required.
 All borrowers must complete entrance counseling.
 When a student leaves the College or falls below six credit hours of enrollment status, the student must complete exit counseling.
 Subsidized Loans now have usage eligibility limits.
 Students may review their usage eligibility at NSLDS Student Access .
 Login using your FSA ID.

 Federal Direct Stafford Student Loan - Unsubsidized